Don-Stevenson/rose-rocket-challenge/README.md

 - hook up the logic for the drivers drop down to display the tasks in the calendar / task cards for the selected driver
 - impliment the logic in the createDriverCSV helper to render the CSV file for the selected driver
 - Refactor, Refactor, Refactor!
-- spend more time on the styling and design
+- spend more time on the styling and design, especially for mobile
 - Make / Import more helper functions to clean up the code further
 - add maps to the destinations for dispatchers or drivers
 - take in drivers phone numbers and send out addresses and maps via twillio or other sms service